-Many of us often say we wish we had the ability to fly because it looks so fun and calming to travel around in the air.
-We really mean that we would like to be able to glide and soar like a bird.
-That is why we go hang-gliding and use wingsuits that don’t require any physical effort.
+Many of us say we wish we could fly because it looks so fun and calming to travel around in the air.
+We mean that we would like to be able to glide and soar like a bird.
+That is why we hang-gliding and use wingsuits that don’t require physical effort.
 Flying, on the other hand, looks like hard work.
-If you were to flap your arms like a bird for a short period, they would soon feel pretty sore.
+They would soon feel pretty sore if you were to flap your arms like a bird for a short period.
 So why don’t birds get tired when they fly?

 Birds don’t get tired due as they manage their energy expenditure.
 They do this by reducing air resistance and lowering the number of wing beats.
-Birds also have hollow bones allowing them to fly further, and some birds can sleep while flying.
+Birds also have hollow bones that allow them to fly further, and some can sleep while flying.

 Why don’t birds get tired when they fly?

 If birds became tired all the time when they flew, they wouldn’t survive.
 They would never have enough energy to travel between destinations, catch their prey, or outpace predators.
-They need to fly without any risk of fatigue, just like we would get up and walk whenever we need to.
-Still, a long walk can take it out of us, and there are plenty of birds that migrate for long distances.
+They must pass without any fatigue risk, just like we would get up and walk whenever required.
+Still, a long walk can take it out of us, and plenty of birds migrate for long distances.

-There are a few different reasons why birds have evolved not to get tired when they fly.
+There are a few different reasons birds have evolved not to get tired when flying.
 The reasons, and the abilities of the bird, vary between species.
 Often, it comes down to how often birds use the muscles in their wings and how well they take advantage of their environment.
-The impact of air resistance is just as important as the exertion of energy by the bird.
-Physical adaptations like hollow bones and larger wingspans help too.
+The impact of air resistance is just as crucial as the exertion of energy by the bird.
+Physical adaptations like hollow bones and more enormous wingspans help too.

-The albatross is a great example of a bird with a massive wingspan that doesn’t need to use its wings that much.
+The Albatross is an excellent example of a bird with a massive wingspan that doesn’t need to use its wings that much.
 There are many species, but the biggest is the Wandering Albatross, which can have a wingspan of 11 feet.
 This bird can travel as much as 10,000 miles in one journey, with some making it in 46 days.

 Other seabirds will take advantage of the water to reduce drag and decrease the effort needed to fly.
-This is why you will see birds like cormorants flying so close to the water whenever they can.
+This is why birds like cormorants fly so close to the water whenever they can.
 This process is called skimming.

 There is an interesting phenomenon called the ground effect, where the airflow around a wing changes when it is close to a large surface.
 This pattern significantly reduces the drag on the wing, which means that the bird doesn’t have to use as much energy to fly.
 Therefore, it makes sense for birds to get as close to the water as possible and take advantage of this.

-A shorter distance from the water also means less energy getting up into the air, making sense for heavier seabirds.
+A shorter distance from the water also means less energy getting into the air, making sense for heavier seabirds.
 There is even a bird called the Skimmer that takes this strategy further.
-Its bottom mandible is larger than the upper, and it skims the surface of the water for food.
+Its bottom mandible is larger than the upper, and it skims the water’s surface for food.

 It isn’t just a lack of wing beats that stops these birds from getting tired in the air.
 Other physiological advantages help too.
 Birds are very light creatures.
-If you have ever held a songbird on your hand to feed them, you know that they barely feel like they weigh anything at all.
+If you have ever held a songbird in your hand to feed them, you know that they barely feel like they weigh anything.
 It is surprising how this relates to much bigger birds too.
 Flightless birds are the heaviest species.

 One reason for this decrease in weight is their hollow bones.
-Bird bones are hollow and light as a simple way to lower the body weight of the bird.
+Bird bones are open and light as a simple way to lower the bird’s body weight.
 They can carry fat for energy during long journeys and offset this with reduced weight in their bones.
-The less weight there is to carry around, the easier it is for birds to stay airborne.
+The less weight there is to move around, the easier it is for birds to stay airborne.
 They don’t have to flap so hard to get off the ground or to maintain their height in the air.
 Less strain means less energy expenditure.

-In addition to this, hollow bones are also much stronger than you would imagine because of the combination of thin crossed pieces of bone.
+In addition, hollow bones are much more robust than you would imagine because of the combination of thin, crossed pieces of bone.
 This adds strength and rigidity to the skeleton, which in turn helps when using the flight muscles.
 The easier it is for the birds to create a strong forward momentum, the less tired they become.

 Sleeping on the wing also helps.

-Then some even have the ability to sleep on the wing.
+Then some even can sleep on the wing.
 This is the best way to handle fatigue on a long journey.
-Different processes depend on the bird, but they are all extraordinary as they allow the birds to both fly and rest at the same time.
+Different processes depend on the bird, but they are all extraordinary as they allow the birds to fly and rest simultaneously.